U.S. Navy

 4,100

-Named for the father of Ajax who fought at Troy, Telamon brought emergency repair capability to the invasion beaches of the Philippines.
-When landing craft hit mines or took shellfire on the approach, Telamon's welders and hull technicians were there to patch them up and send them back to the beach.
-Read more
+Named for the father of Ajax who fought at Troy.
+Converted from LST-957, Telamon brought emergency repair capability to the invasion beaches of the Philippines.
+When landing craft hit mines or took shellfire on the approach, her welders and hull technicians patched them up and sent them back to the beach.

 Battle Damage Repair Ship